nrstillman/nrstillman.github.io/writings.md

 {% endfor %}

 ### Shorter Writings
-A collection of shorter pieces that cover an assortment of topics of interest or my attempts to work through an idea.
+A collection of shorter pieces that cover a single topic or an attempts to work through an early-stage idea.

 {% for item in site.writings %}
 {% if item.path contains 'short' %}